DOC3-Deep One Class Classification using Contradictions: Empirical Results

 The MV-Tec AD data set contains 5354 high-resolution color images of different industrial object and texture categories.
 For each categories it contains normal (no defect) images used for training.
 The test data contains both normal as well as anomalous (defective) product images.
 The anomalies manifest themselves in the form of over 70 different types of defects such as scratches, dents, contamination, and various other structural changes.
 The goal in this paper is to build one class image-level classifiers for the texture categories (see Table \ref{tab_MVtecData}).
 We use the original data scale of [0,1].
 Further, to simplify the problem we resize all the images to $64 \times 64$ pixel.
 Note that, for the current analysis we only use the texture classes containing RGB images.

 For this problem we have naturally occurring universum (contradiction) samples in the form of the objects' images or other texture types.
 That is, for the goal of building a one class classifier for `carpet', all the `\textit{other textures}' (leather, tile, wood) or the `\textit{objects}' (bottle, cable, capsule, hazelnut, metal nut, pill, transistor) available in the dataset, can serve as universum (contradiction) samples.
 This is inline with the problem setting in Def. \ref{def_univsetting}, where such samples are neither `normal' nor `anomalous' (defective) carpet samples.
-For our experiments, we use three types of universum, \begin{itemize}[nosep] \item \textbf{Noise}: Similar to previous experiments we generate random noise as universum samples.
+For our experiments, we use three types of universum, \begin{itemize}[nosep,leftmargin=*] \item \textbf{Noise}: Similar to previous experiments we generate random noise as universum samples.
 Here, since the data is already scaled in the range of [0,1], we generate $64 \times 64$ dimension images where the pixel values are obtained from a uniform distribution $\sim \mathcal{U}(0,1)$. \item \textbf{Objects}: This type of universum contains all the images in the object categories with RGB pixels viz. bottle, cable, capsule, hazelnut, metal nut, pill, transistor.
 Note that, we include both the normal as well as the defective samples for these objects. \item \textbf{other Textures}: Here we use the remaining texture images as universum.
 That is, if the goal is building a one class classifier for `carpet' we use the images from the other `textures' (leather, tile, wood) as universum.
 We include both the normal as well as the defective samples in the universum set. \end{itemize} As before, we adopt a LeNet like architecture (schematic representation in Fig. \ref{fig_net_arc_mvtec2}, details in Appendix \ref{app_lenet_mvtec}).
 Note that, there have been a few recent works proposing advanced architectures to achieve state-of-the-art performance on this data \cite{carrara2020combining,huang2019attribute}.
-However, the main goal of our experiment is to illustrate the effectiveness of universum over inductive learning for one class problems.
-Hence, we stick to a simple LeNet architecture.
-In addition, we also adopt a slight modification to our loss function for this experiment.
-Here, instead of the relu function $[x]_+$ in \eqref{eq_SVM}, and \eqref{eq_USVM} for the training samples; we rather use a softplus operator.
+However, the main focus here is to isolate the effectiveness of DOC3, and hence we mainly compare against DOC and DOC(OE) baselines using a simple LeNet network.
+Since our baselines DOC, DOC(OE) using LeNet have not been previously reported on this data; as sanity check we also add the results in \cite{massoli2020mocca} for a good comparison with different classes of algorithms.
+Also, we adopt a slight modification to our loss function.
+Rather than using relu function $[x]_+$ in \eqref{eq_SVM}, and \eqref{eq_USVM} for the training samples; we use a softplus operator.
 We see improved results using this modification.
 Note that, softplus is a dominating surrogate loss over relu, and hence Theorem \ref{th_oneclass} still holds.